ICTU/quality-time/README.md

 ## Develop

 Follow these instructions to run the software in hot-reload mode for easy development.
-Prerequisites are Python 3.7 and a recent version of Node/npm.
+Prerequisites are Python 3.7 and a recent version of Node.js (we test with the Long Term Support version of Node).

 Clone this repository: